bptlab/argos/_posts/2017-07-11-frontend-architecture.markdown

 ![ArgosFrontend Architecture](/argos/resources/frontend/argos-frontend-architecture.png)

 Shown above is an abstract class diagram, displaying the architecture of the ArgosFrontend.
+All react components are displayed as classes.
+For the purpose of clarity, all existing compositions have been removed from view components.
+An execption to this is the *SettingsView* component.
+Beein representative for all other View components, it shows significant compositions.
+The *Utils* class encapsulates several helper functions and continously used UI-elements.